Spider-Noir: Development

 Sony Pictures Television was revealed in February 2023 to be developing a television series based on the Spider-Man Noir character for MGM+ and Prime Video via Amazon MGM Studios.
-Oren Uziel was writing for the series and developing it with fellow executive producers Lord, Miller, and Pascal through their production companies Lord Miller Productions and Pascal Pictures.
-In December, Amazon hired Steve Lightfoot, who was the showrunner of the Marvel Television series The Punisher (2017–2019), to serve as co-showrunner and an executive producer alongside Uziel.
-Amazon announced at its upfronts presentation in May 2024 that the series was ordered and titled Noir, and that Harry Bradbeer had joined as an executive producer and to direct the first two episodes.
+This version of the character is from a different universe than the one seen in the Spider-Verse animated films.
+Miller believed a series based on the character was "the biggest no-brainer of all time".
+Oren Uziel, a close friend of Lord and Miller's who was a fan of film noir, was writing for the series and developing it with fellow executive producers Lord, Miller, and Pascal through their production companies Lord Miller Productions and Pascal Pictures.
+Miller said Uziel had a "perfect" take on approaching the series.
+In December, Amazon hired Steve Lightfoot, who was the showrunner of the Marvel Television series The Punisher (2017–2019), to serve as co-showrunner and an executive producer alongside Uziel; the two are credited as the series' developers along with Lord, Miller, and Pascal.

+Amazon announced at its upfronts presentation in May 2024 that the series had been ordered and titled Noir, and that Harry Bradbeer had joined as an executive producer and would direct the first two episodes.
 Nzingha Stewart served as another director.
-Additional executive producers are Aditya Sood and Dan Shear of Lord Miller, as well as Pavlina Hatoupis.
+Additional executive producers are Aditya Sood and Dan Shear of Lord Miller, star Nicolas Cage, and Pavlina Hatoupis.
 In July, the series was retitled Spider-Noir to better highlight its connections to the Spider-Man universe, and was revealed to consist of eight 45-minute long episodes.
 Lesley Goldberg at Puck reported in August 2024 that Sony was not expected to renew its overall deal with Lord and Miller after the duo disagreed with the studio on the series' budget.
 By the end of 2024, Sony was reported to no longer be developing further films for its franchise at that time and was instead focusing on other projects, such as Spider-Noir.

+In April 2026, Uziel was excited to potentially explore World War II as a setting for a possible second season as well as moving the series to a different setting, adding that centering the series around a private detective, "all it takes is a knock on the office door and a new client walks in… I really feel like this is a great jumping-off point to expand your story."
+In September 2026, the series was cancelled after one season.
+Following the series' cancellation, Uziel reiterated his thoughts about telling a story in another season around World War II and said new locations could have included Los Angeles or Europe, which would have allowed the creatives to reference the various noirs from those locations.